Meowcolm024/FGO-One/README.md

 # FGO Script

 Redesigning the whole script and improve the algorithm.
+__Try adding Servant recognition__

 ## About